iyiolacak/progress-lifts/README.md

 # Progress Lifts

 If you've ever dropped a to‑do app because it became a chore, Progress Lifts is the antidote.
-Gamified, conventional automatized TODO handling like texting, satisfying and private.
+Gamified, conventional automatized TODO handling like texting(chat-interface), satisfying and private.

 ---